Lameguy64/PSn00bSDK/README.md

   a custom format with better compression).

 * Pad and memory card libraries that don't use the BIOS routines.

-* Switching to, or adding support for a build system that's easier to use with IDEs and/or under Windows, which would also make asset conversion pipelines easier to manage.
-CMake might be a good option here but more discussion is needed.

 ## Usage terms